PostHog/posthog.com/contents/blog/product-market-fit-game.md

 Start "closing the loop" with users.
 This is a simple process to improve your product:

-// TODO: Maybe turn the below into a grahic?
+// TODO: Maybe turn the below into a graphic?

 * User uses product
 * You get feedback / insight / support questions (make it incredibly obvious how to reach you, and reach out to users in the channels they prefer)